Temps and termites are on the rise. Schedule your free inspection today.

 • They are the typical “shield” shape

-• Alternating dark & light colored bands on the last two segments of the antenna and exposed edges of abdomen.
+• Alternating dark & light colored bands on the last two segments of the antenna and exposed edges of the abdomen.

 Lifecycle

-• Eggs are pale green, elliptical-shaped, laid in clusters of 20-30 eggs on the undersides of leaves from June to August.
+• Eggs are pale green, elliptical-shaped, and laid in clusters of 20-30 eggs on the undersides of leaves from June to August.

 • A single female can lay up to 400 eggs.
 Eggs hatch in three to seven days.